Run only the images you trustEstimated reading time: 2 minutes

-To configure UCP to only allow running services that use Docker images you trust, go to the UCP web UI, navigate to the Settings page, and click the Content Trust tab.
+To configure UCP to only allow running services that use Docker images you trust, go to the UCP web UI, navigate to the Admin Settings page, and in the left pane, click Docker Content Trust.

 With this setting, UCP allows deploying any image as long as the image has been signed.
 It doesn’t matter who signed the image.

-To enforce that the image needs to be signed by specific teams, include those teams in the Require signature from field.
+To enforce that the image needs to be signed by specific teams, click the dropdown and select those teams from the list.